 During the first quarter of 2018, no capital was called from the Retirement Plan.
-However, on December 15, 2017, the Retirement Plan funded a \$5 million co-investment with ArrowMark Partners.
+However, on December 15, 2017, the Retirement Plan funded a \$10 million co-investment with ArrowMark Partners.

-The Retirement System received an aggregate of \$0.2 million in distributions during the first quarter of 2018 from its underlying partnerships.
+An aggregate \$12.8 million in distributions were received by the Retirement Plan during the first quarter of 2018 from its underlying partnerships.

-- Cross Ocean USD ESS Fund II has distributed a total of \$0.1 million during the quarter ending, primarily from the return of capital in various portfolio companies. - White Oak Direct Lending distributed a total of \$0.1 million during the first quarter of 2018.
+- Cross Ocean USD ESS Fund I distributed \$10.8 million during the quarter ending, primarily from the return of capital in various portfolio companies. - Shoreline China Value III returned a total of \$0.8 million through two distributions in the first quarter. - Park Square Capital Credit Opportunities II distributed \$0.6 million in part from realizations in investments in several underlying partnerships. - Cross Ocean USD ESS Fund II distributed \$0.5 million of income.

-During the first quarter of 2018, the Retirement Plan made one new commitment of \$25 million to Octagon CLO Opportunity Fund III, an opportunistic debt fund that seeks to take advantage of weak technical analysis in the CLO market.
+During the first quarter of 2018, the Retirement Plan made one new commitment of \$50 million to Octagon CLO Opportunity Fund III, an opportunistic debt fund that seeks to take advantage of weak technical in the CLO market.